 What did Samuel Richardson mean by: The most innocent heart is generally the most credulous. - Samuel Richardson Novelist · England Copy

-+ A good man will not engage even in a national cause, without examining the justice of it.
-Feraz Zeid, January 10, 2024January 10, 2024, Samuel Richardson, Good Man, Justice, 0 - Samuel Richardson Novelist · England
++ Every scholar, I presume, is not, necessarily, a man of sense.
+Feraz Zeid, January 10, 2024January 10, 2024, Samuel Richardson, Scholar, 0 - Samuel Richardson Novelist · England

 + The woman who thinks meanly of herself is any man’s purchase.
 Feraz Zeid, January 10, 2024January 10, 2024, Samuel Richardson, Women, 0 - Samuel Richardson Novelist · England